Thomas Jefferson Disagrees with the Supreme Court’s Decision in Kiobel

 the presumption against extraterritoriality applies to claims under the ATS, and that nothing in the statute rebuts that presumption. ‘[T]here is no clear indication of extraterritoriality here,’ and petitioners’ case seeking relief for violations of the law of nations occurring outside the United States is barred.

 Although I fully agree with the Court’s conclusion that jurisdiction did not exist over the claims being asserted by the Kiobel plaintiffs, the majority’s reliance on the presumption against extraterritoriality to reach this holding is ill-placed.
-Although I strongly disagree with the majority’s claim that the ATS does not evidence an intent to apply abroad, under the reasoning applied in prior precedent, the presumption against extraterritoriality should not apply here, as the Legislature is not required to specifically define a locus for statutes enacted to defend the U.S.’s security interests.
+The Court’s claim that the ATS was not intended to apply abroad is ahistorical, as the legislature is not required to specifically define a locus for statutes enacted to defend the U.S.’s security interests.
+The nature of the statute is itself proof that it was intended to apply outside of U.S. territory.

-Which was precisely the First Congress’ purpose in including the ATS in the Judiciary Act of 1789.
-As the majority acknowledges, the ATS was enacted, at least in major part, in order to “avoid[] diplomatic strife” by ensuring there would be a federal forum in which the citizens of foreign states could be provided relief for violations of the laws of nations.
+Kiobel acknowledges that the First Congress’ intent in including the ATS in the Judiciary Act of 1789 was, at least in major part, in order to “avoid[] diplomatic strife” by ensuring there would be a federal forum in which the citizens of foreign states could be provided relief for violations of the laws of nations.
 If such relief was not made available, and an alien’s injuries were not remedied, then the United States could itself be liable for a breach of international law.
 Because a private individual’s violation of international law could endanger the United States’ national interest, and require the United States to offer restitution for the offense, an ATS suit was a matter of public, and not private, concern.

-Given that background, it seems preposterous to hold that the ATS does not evidence an intent to apply extraterritorially.
-However, under the Court’s own case law, the presumption against extraterritoriality does not apply to laws which “are enacted because of the right of the Government to defend itself[,]” which is precisely the purpose for which the ATS has been enacted.
+Given that background, it seems incongruous to hold that the ATS does not evidence an intent to apply extraterritorially.
+In fact, the Court’s own case law has already reached that same conclusion, finding that the presumption against extraterritoriality does not apply to laws which “are enacted because of the right of the Government to defend itself” — the precise purpose for which the ATS has been enacted.
 United States v.
 Bowman, 260 U.S. 94 (1922).

-In Bowman, it was held that the presumption against extraterritoriality did not apply to a federal statute prohibiting “conspir[ing] to defraud a corporation in which the United States was and is a stockholder.’”
-There, the Supreme Court reversed the district court holding that it lacked jurisdiction over the offense, which had taken place on ships in the high seas and in the territory of Brazil, because the crime had been ”committed without the jurisdiction of the United States or of any State thereof and on the high seas or within the jurisdiction of [a foreign state].”
+Bowman found that the presumption against extraterritoriality did not apply to a federal statute prohibiting “conspir[ing] to defraud a corporation in which the United States was and is a stockholder,” even though no extraterritorial locus specified in the statute’s text.
+Nevertheless, the Supreme Court reversed the district court’s holding that it lacked jurisdiction over the offense — which had taken place on ships in the high seas and in the territory of Brazil — because the crime had been “committed without the jurisdiction of the United States or of any State thereof and on the high seas or within the jurisdiction of [a foreign state].”
+Therefore, the Court concluded,

 We have in this case a question of statutory construction.
 The necessary locus, when not specially defined, depends upon the purpose of Congress as evinced by the description and nature of the crime and upon the territorial limitations upon the power and jurisdiction of a government to punish crime under the law of nations.
 Crimes against private individuals or their property, like assaults, murder, burglary, larceny, robbery, arson, embezzlement and frauds of all kinds, which affect the peace and good order of the community, must of course be committed within the territorial jurisdiction of the government where it may properly exercise it.
 If punishment of them is to be extended to include those committed outside of the strict territorial jurisdiction, it is natural for Congress to say so in the statute, and failure to do so will negative the purpose of Congress in this regard.